Silkscreen print, 27 3/8 x 33 in (69.5 x 83.8 cm)

 Eroticism is clearly distinguished by the simplicity of the forms and the explicit act: How to flirt with a bear?
 Both bodies are exploring and getting to know each other through basic senses such as sight, smell, touch.

 Dominating or being dominated is replaced by giving in to pleasure: Who has the power?
 Then the bear becomes a symbol and resource to bare the wishes of the woman and break the schemes.

 The formal composition, however, responds to the canons of traditional painting: vertical and diagonal lines, balanced spatiality, pastel tones, among other elements that coexist harmoniously and focus attention on the main scene.
-This work is an edition of 50 silkscreen, printed on 320 g 100% cotton Canson paper, highlighting textures and colors and guaranteeing high quality conservation.
+This work is an edition of 30 silkscreen, printed on Fabriano 300gr 100% Cotton Paper, highlighting textures and colors and guaranteeing high-quality conservation.